GaspardPO/Ellerehcseb/Readme.md

 ...
 - [x] sharp/flat (using fretted instrument, D# == Eb)
 - [x] error when chord not found
+...
+- [ ] use a csv config file with the chords list ?

 ###  Chord to notes
 From the chord, give the notes.